Navalny 'needs to be freed,' Amnesty International's chief says | DW | 07.04.2021

 The NGO's chief "knows that Navalny is facing prison conditions that amount to torture, including through sleep deprivation."
 She said Amnesty's recent removal of his "prisoner of conscience" status would be reviewed.

-Amnesty International's chief called for the release of imprisoned Russian opposition figure Alexei Navalny.
+Amnesty International's chief called for the release of the imprisoned Russian opposition figure Alexei Navalny.

-"He needs to be freed immediately, he needs to be protected against torture and he needs to receive medical care," Agnes Callamard, secretary general of the UK-headquartered nonprofit, told DW on Wednesday during her first month in her new post.
+"He needs to be freed immediately, he needs to be protected against torture, and he needs to receive medical care," Agnes Callamard, the secretary general of the UK-headquartered nonprofit, told DW on Wednesday during her first month in her new post.

 Her comments come as Germany's Foreign Ministry also called for Navalny's release from "unlawful" detention.